phobon/blip/README.md

 # blip
-Blip is a lightweight, visually-semantic css framework built in ~~less~~ sass
+Blip is a lightweight, visually-semantic, functional css framework built in ~~less~~ sass

 ## why is this a thing?
 I've spent many years trying to manage extreme amounts of custom css in enterprise situations and become incredibly frustrated with trying to not only **maintain** an incredibly complex cascade, but also **teach** others how the thing actually works, and it's completely unsustainable.
 I was just so sick of writing new css, and then I read an article that really resonated with me: